vrubleg/soundkeeper/ReadMe.txt

 - SoundKeeperSineF1000A100.exe generates 1000Hz sine wave with 100% amplitude.
 It is audible!
 Use it for testing.
 - "SoundKeeper.exe brown -a 0.1" (settings are command line arguments) generates brown noise with 0.1% amplitude.

-Known issues

-When a program streams any audio (even silence), the system don't go into sleep mode automatically.
-Sound Keeper uses the NtPowerInformation(SystemPowerInformation, ...) function to retrieve time when system is going to sleep, and disables itself right before this time.
-On Windows 7, it works perfectly.
-Windows 10 waits for 2 minutes more after any sound was streamed, so the PC goes into sleep mode after 2 minutes when Sound Keeper disabled itself.
-For some reason, Windows 11 always reports that the system is going to sleep in 0 seconds.
-The workaround had to be disabled on this OS until a better solution is found.

-You can try to use "powercfg /REQUESTSOVERRIDE" to allow Windows go into sleep mode even when audio is streamed.
-Execute "powercfg /REQUESTS" as admin while Sound Keeper is running to get information about your audio driver that prevents the PC from sleeping when audio is streamed.
-Example how it may look like:
-SYSTEM: [DRIVER] High Definition Audio Device (HDAUDIO\FUNC_01&VEN_10EC&...)

-Execute such commands as admin to add this device into the ignore list: powercfg /REQUESTSOVERRIDE DRIVER "High Definition Audio Device" SYSTEM powercfg /REQUESTSOVERRIDE DRIVER "HDAUDIO\FUNC_01&VEN_10EC&..."
-SYSTEM powercfg /REQUESTSOVERRIDE DRIVER "High Definition Audio Device (HDAUDIO\FUNC_01&VEN_10EC&...)"
-SYSTEM

-To verify the ignore list, execute "powercfg /REQUESTSOVERRIDE".
-To revert your changes, execute: powercfg /REQUESTSOVERRIDE DRIVER "High Definition Audio Device" powercfg /REQUESTSOVERRIDE DRIVER "HDAUDIO\FUNC_01&VEN_10EC&..." powercfg /REQUESTSOVERRIDE DRIVER "High Definition Audio Device (HDAUDIO\FUNC_01&VEN_10EC&...)"

 What's new

 v1.3.4 [2024/xx/xx]: